How to Recognize & Escape the 7 Different Stages of Trauma Bonding

 The cycle of abuse typically starts with ‘dreamy’ or seemingly perfect relationships and eventually spirals into an abusive situation.
 The victim of the relationship will form an emotional bond with their abuser, despite any harm they may experience.
 This bond makes it difficult for the victim to leave their abusive relationship.
 While there is no set guideline for trauma bonding, there are seven stages of trauma bonding that are typically seen in these situations.
 The seven stages of trauma bonding wounds the victim’s perception of reality, their perception of the world, and their relationship with themselves.
 Understanding these stages can lead to victims breaking free of abusive relationships and leading happier lives.

-To learn more about what trauma is and how to recognize the signs of trauma, read more here.
+To learn more about what trauma is and how it is treated, read more here.

 Stage 1: Love Bombing